 While those transformations improve usability for charting and exploring the data, they are misleading in terms of continuous anomaly detection.

 The split by transformation is used to merge all dimensions into one.
-Improperly used, it might hide thousands of data points within a single very expensive anomaly detection configuration.
+If improperly used, this can lead to the unintentional hiding of thousands of data points within a single expensive anomaly detection configuration.

-The Sort and limit transformations are dangerous, as they not only introduce a very expensive operation on top of the raw data, but they also introduce non-deterministic behavior within anomaly detection.
+The Sort and limit transformations are risky as they not only introduce an expensive operation on top of the raw data, they also introduce non-deterministic behavior within anomaly detection.
 Both functions should be avoided in any anomaly detection configuration, as during runtime those top-sorted results can change every minute.

 Applying a sorted limit of 10 results within anomaly detection will result in a behavior that monitors a potentially different set of 10 lines every couple of minutes.